dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 Every time through the master polling loop (more details and a diagram just below), I took an analog-to-digital converter (ADC) measurement and compared it to a threshold value.
 If it was above the threshold, I had a hit.

 In order to turn this into a time measurement, and eventually a beats-per-minute (bpm) rate, I used the polling loop counter $$H$$.
-I calibrated the loop time off line by feeding my software a fake heartbeat signal from a function generator that simulated a range of heartbeats from 30 bpm to 200 bpm, and figured out the calibration constant corresponding to one pass through the loop.
+I calibrated the loop time off-line by feeding my software a fake heartbeat signal from a function generator that simulated a range of heartbeats from 30 bpm to 200 bpm, and figured out the calibration constant corresponding to one pass through the loop.
 The polling loop was 1.61 ms long, so it would be 1245 polling loops between heartbeats for a heart rate of 30bpm and ~ 185 polling loops between heartbeats for 200 bpm.
-If you read the code, that is where the factor 37,312 comes from.
+If you read the code, that is where the factor 37312 comes from.

 So how did I get such a long polling loop time?
 And, more importantly, since the loop time acts basically as a master timer,how to make it repeatable from loop to loop?
 More on this later.